TobyMercer/Automating-frequentist-NMA-with-ML/README.md

 These models were chosen based on their ability to handle complex relationships between features and target variables, as well as their interpretability and robustness.
 The pipeline automatically selects the best-performing model based on cross-validation metrics, ensuring optimal results for the given dataset.

+**Key Steps In The Automated Pipeline**

+Data Preprocessing:

+The first step in the automated pipeline is to prepare the input data for analysis.
+This involves handling missing values and converting the data into a format that can be easily processed by the machine learning algorithms.
+The pipeline identifies any missing information and fills in those gaps using a technique called "Multiple Imputation by Chained Equations" (MICE).
+This method intelligently guesses the missing values based on the available data, ensuring that the dataset is complete and ready for the next steps.

+Feature Engineering:

+In this step, the pipeline creates new features or variables from the existing data to provide more meaningful information for the analysis.
+It calculates treatment effect estimates and confidence intervals for each study, which are important indicators of the effectiveness of the interventions being compared.
+These engineered features help the machine learning algorithms better understand the relationships between the input data and the target variable (treatment effects).

+Model Selection:

+The pipeline then explores various machine learning models to find the one that best fits the data and predicts the treatment effects accurately.
+It considers a range of models, including linear regression, decision trees, random forests, and gradient boosting.
+These models are chosen based on their ability to handle complex relationships and provide interpretable results.
+The pipeline evaluates each model's performance using a technique called cross-validation, which involves splitting the data into multiple subsets and testing the model's accuracy on each subset.
+This process helps identify the model that performs the best on unseen data.

+Hyperparameter Tuning:

+Each machine learning model has settings called hyperparameters that control its behavior and performance.
+The pipeline optimises these hyperparameters to fine-tune the selected model for the specific dataset.
+It searches through different combinations of hyperparameters using a technique called grid search, which systematically tries out various settings to find the combination that yields the best results.
+This step ensures that the chosen model is well-calibrated and performs optimally for the given data.

+Model Evaluation:

+After selecting the best model and optimising its hyperparameters, the pipeline evaluates its performance using appropriate metrics.
+These metrics, such as mean squared error (MSE) or R-squared (R2), measure how well the model predicts the treatment effects compared to the actual observed values.
+The evaluation step provides insights into the model's accuracy and reliability, helping to assess its usefulness for comparing interventions and supporting decision-making.

+By automating these key steps, the pipeline streamlines the network meta-analysis process, reducing manual effort and potential errors.
+It leverages machine learning techniques to efficiently handle data preprocessing, create informative features, select the best-performing model, optimise hyperparameters, and evaluate the model's performance.
+This automation enables researchers to focus on interpreting the results and making evidence-based decisions.

 ## Hyperparameter Optimisation
 The following hyperparameters were considered for optimisation:
 - Regularization strength (alpha) for Lasso, Ridge, and Elastic Net models